Achievable logoAchievable logo

 Social facilitation

-Social facilitation describes improved performance in the presence of others, such as doing more pushups or running farther when someone is watching.
-However, this enhancement does not extend to complex tasks, since heightened nervousness can reduce effectiveness under pressure.
+Social facilitation is improved performance in the presence of other people - for example, doing more pushups or running farther when someone is watching.
+This boost usually doesn’t carry over to complex tasks.
+When a task is difficult or unfamiliar, the added pressure can increase nervousness and reduce performance.

 Social control